zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/use-excel-documents/import-a-large-excel-file.md

 ## Using Data Importer Extension to create Entity using a Large Excel.

 {{% alert color="info" %}}
-You will need Mx10.7 and above to work with this approach.
-It can also support creating Entity from CSV file as input, following the exact same steps given below.
+Mendix Studio Pro 10.7 or above is required for this approach.
+You can also use these steps to create an entity from a CSV file.
 {{% /alert %}}

-The Data Importer extension can be used to automatically create an Entity in your Domain model without any manual efforts.
-We will be using the same input excel (countries.xlsx) to create an Entity.
+The [Data Importer](/appstore/modules/data-importer/) extension can be used to automatically create an entity in your domain model.
+This example uses the same input Excel (*countries.xlsx*) to create an entity.

-To create Entity in your Doamin Model using input Excel sheet, follow these steps:
+To create entity in your domain model using an Excel sheet, follow these steps:

-1. Right click on your module (e.g. MyFirstModule) and navigate to *Add other* > *Data Importer*.
+1. Right-click your module and navigate to **Add other** > **Data Importer**.
-2. Provide a name for the DI document (e.g. DataImporter_Countries) and you will be routed to upload a sample file.
+2. Provide a name for the Data Importer document.
+You will then have the ability to upload a sample file.
-3. Drop the "Countries.xlsx" file or navigate to the file after clicking *Select a local file*
+3. Drop the *Countries.xlsx* file or click **Select a local file** and navigate to the file.
-4. Set the configuration in terms of *Sheet Name*, *Header Row No*, and *Read Data from*
+4. Set the configuration in terms of **Sheet Name**, **Header Row No**, and **Read Data from**.
-5. Click on *Preview Source Data & Entity*
+5. Click **Preview Source Data & Entity**
-6. If the column names do not conform to Mx naming conventions, then they will be auto-corrected and you will be informed.
+   * If the column names do not conform to Mendix naming conventions, they will automatically be corrected.
-7. The extension also tries to identify correct data-types of the columns of Excel like String, Boolean, Decimal, Date etc.
+   * The extension identifies correct data types of each column (such as string, boolean, or date).
-8. If all looks good in the preview, you can hit *Create Entity* and a non-persistent entity (NPE) will be created in your Domain Model.
+6. After reviewing the preview, click **Create Entity** and a non-persistable entity (NPE) is created in your domain model.
    {{< figure src="/attachments/howto/integration/importing-excel-documents/import-a-large-excel-file/create-entity-using-excel-input.png" class="no-border" >}}

-9. You can later change the name of the Entity, change its persistence etc and you are ready to use this Emtity in your App.
+    You can change the name of the entity or change its persistence later, if necessary.